 McGraths lived in the house up until it was in the hands of the final owner, or scheduled to be demolished.
 The individual families would relocate to various apartments in the city.
 Our mother recalled having to dispose of much of her grandmother’s china, which had been brought to New York from Ireland.
 And so a sad note closed the story of the last family to inhabit Minniesland, “Audubon’s Mansion.”

-Through a tip from Alan Gehret (now director of the Audubon Museum in Henderson KY), I located an illustrated article in the February 1932 Bird-Lore that includes one of the last photos of the John James Audubon home before it was moved from its original site.
+Through a tip from a staff member at Mill Grove, I located an illustrated article in the February 1932 Bird-Lore that includes one of the last photos of the John James Audubon home before it was moved from its original site.
 Below are thumbnails of the three pages of the article, written by Harold E. Decker, who stepped in to save the house just as demolition had begun.
 (Click the thumbnails if you wish to read the article.)
 According to the Bird-Lore article, the house was moved to New York City property at 161st Street, west of Riverside Drive, and work on the foundation was "already well advanced."

 The bare outlines of the see-saw fight to preserve the house can be found in the New York Times Index covering the period of October 1931 to January 1932.
 On December 2, 1931, the Times reported the beginning of wrecking, but just four days later, the Times reported that the house had been saved and moved to a nearby park.
 Subsequent mentions in the Index are too sketchy to draw conclusions about what happened to the house.
 It was the Great Depression, and funds for preservation would have been difficult to raise.
 Kathleen McKenna provided anecdotal information from an elderly relative that the lumber from the house eventually rotted away.
 Christopher Gray, in his New York Times Streetscapes column of Nov 27, 2005 responded to a query as to whether the house had been knocked down as part of construction of the Henry Hudson Parkway (the northerly continuation of the Westside Highway), "No, the house - between 155th and 156 Streets just a bit west of Riverside Drive - stood well inland of [the] Henry Hudson Parkway, completed in 1937.
 The house was torn down in 1931 by an apartment developer, after a last-minute salvage attempt.
 It was moved piecemeal to a nearby city lot, but funds for reconstruction fell short, and the whereabouts of the fragments of the great naturalist's last home are unknown."